vrtmrz/obsidian-livesync/updates_old.md

     - A bit of organisation to write the test.
 - 0.22.3
   - Fixed:
-    - No longer detects storage changes which have been caused by Self-hosted LiveSync itself.
+    - No longer detects storage changes which have been caused by Self-Hosted LiveSync itself.
     - Setting sync file will be detected only if it has been configured now.
       - And its log will be shown only while the verbose log is enabled.
     - Customisation file enumeration has got less blingy.